top of page

 Alcohol: 25%

-In the bottle: The oak is quite soft here, by the slight tint of the what is in the bottle, it is clear that the time in the barrel was not very long; however, what is there is quite nice as the rice and the oak meld together beautifully.
-Once this opens up a bit, you get some cherry, vanilla and a bit of dried apricots along with a brisk sweetness, overall, Jyurin has a lot going for it, especially if you enjoy oak-aged rice shochu.
+In the bottle: The oak is quite soft here.
+By the slight tint of what’s in the bottle, it’s clear the time in the barrel wasn’t very long; however, what is there is quite nice as the rice and oak meld together beautifully.
+Once it opens up a bit, you get some cherry, vanilla, and a bit of dried apricots along with a brisk sweetness.
+Overall, Jyurin has a lot going for it, especially if you enjoy oak-aged rice shōchū.
+The nose is clean, balanced, and inviting, building good anticipation for the glass.

-On the rocks: Bright and full of creamy oak notes, Jyurin starts with a nice punch of sweetness that quickly fades before becoming too heavy, this gives way to beautiful range of oak, vanilla, and a bit of cherry.
-As the ice melts, the cherry become a bit more like cherry cream soda, and the oak fades a bit to the background, letting the rice shochu rise to the surface a bit, not a lot but you can finally find it.
+On the rocks: Bright and full of creamy oak notes.
+Jyurin starts with a nice punch of sweetness that quickly fades before becoming too heavy, giving way to a beautiful range of oak, vanilla, and a bit of cherry.
+As the ice melts, the cherry becomes a bit more like cherry cream soda, and the oak fades a little to the background, letting the rice shōchū rise to the surface a bit—not a lot, but you can finally find it.
+The result is smooth, layered, and very drinkable over ice.

-Straight: Nice and smooth to start, the oak has a really nice balance that is not too forward but certainly lets you know its the star of the show.
-What I like about Jyurin is that you can still taste the rice shochu, a lot of times with oak aging a lot of the base shochu gets lost in the oak; however, here both play really well together.
-As with most oak-aged rice shochu offerings, these usually work quite well neat in the glass and Jyurin is not exception, especially the lower alcohol (25%) gives a lot more room for the vanilla, cherry and dried fruit notes to shine.
+Straight: Nice and smooth to start.
+The oak has a really nice balance that isn’t too forward but certainly lets you know it’s the star of the show.
+What I like about Jyurin is that you can still taste the rice shōchū—a lot of times with oak aging the base gets lost in the wood; however, here both play really well together.
+As with most oak-aged rice shōchū offerings, these usually work quite well neat in the glass, and Jyurin is no exception.
+The lower alcohol (25%) gives a lot more room for the vanilla, cherry, and dried fruit notes to shine.

-Paired with Chocolate: Tony's chocolonely 70% dark chocolate, at first this feels like a bit of a miss-match, but then the skies clear and this comes together, you are rewarded with a nice blend of chocolate and cherry, not the most mind blowing pairing but nice none the less.
+Paired with Chocolate: Tony's chocolonely 70% dark chocolate.
+At first this feels like a bit of a mismatch, but then the skies clear and it comes together.
+You’re rewarded with a nice blend of chocolate and cherry—not the most mind-blowing pairing, but nice none the less.
+The shōchū adds gentle vanilla and oak warmth that complements the cocoa without overpowering it.

 Enjoy on the rocks